rconstanzo/confetti/README.md

 ### **Pitch** - *Glitchmy 'Whammy'-style pitch shifting*
 This device uses pitch-synchronous overlap-add (PSOLA) to create time-based pitch shifting in a glitchy and imperfect manner in an effort to sound like the Digitech Whammy Pedal.
 The presets correspond with the Whammy Pedal presets in terms of range and direction of the intervals.
 The Clean mode only updates the delay window on incoming onsets for a more fluid sound, with the Dirty mode updating the window constantly, creating a glitchier sound.

+v1.1 adds additional control modes for automatic (based on onset detection) as well as random pitch shifting.

 This device uses:
 FluCoMa toolbox - http://www.flucoma.org